 Incredible Years is a series of three separate, multifaceted, and developmentally based programs for parents, teachers and children.
 Incredible Years targets parents of children 0-12 years who are experiencing stress and difficulty in managing their children's behaviour.
 It is designed to promote emotional and social competence and to prevent, reduce, and treat behavioural and emotional problems in young children.
-The basic program teaches parenting skills and the advanced parenting program addresses interpersonal skills such as: how parents can effectively communicate with their children and other adults; handle stress, anger and depression management issues; problem-solving between adults.
-There is also a child training program that focusses on improving children's social competency and reducing conduct problems.
-(38, 39, 73, 74)
+The basic program teaches parenting skills and the advanced parenting program addresses interpersonal skills such as: how parents can effectively communicate with their children and other adults; handle stress, anger and depression management issues; problemsolving between adults.
+There is also a child training program that focusses on improving children's social competency and reducing conduct problems (Menting et al., 2013b, Bywater et al., 2011, Menting et al., 2013a).